Lukoh/Fyber_challenge_android/README.md

 RecyclerFragment was improved to be more efficient and more great.
 Please refer to [RecyclerFragment.java](https://github.com/Lukoh/Fyber_challenge_android/blob/master/app/src/main/java/com/goforer/base/ui/fragment/RecyclerFragment.java).

+[A window into transitions]

+Motion helps guide your users through your app by providing hierarchy and spacial relationships.
+Transitions are the best way to implement this kind of scene change and to choreograph the journey through your app.
+This session provides a deep dive on Android's transition APIs focusing on content and shared element transitions.

 ###A quick overview what's in
 - **the easiest structure**
 - quick and simple code